-Habitat III Policy Units are co-led by two international organizations and composed by a maximum of 20 experts each, bringing together individual experts from a variety of fields, including academia, government, civil society and other regional and international bodies.
+Habitat III policy units are co-led by two international organizations and composed of a maximum of 20 experts each, bringing together individual experts from a variety of fields, including academia, government, civil society and other regional and international bodies.

-The composition of the Policy Unit 9 can be consulted at www.habitat3.org
+The composition of Policy Unit 9 and its policy paper framework can be consulted at www.habitat3.org.